 An Israeli strike on Iranian nuclear facilities could provoke a response not just from Iran, but also from other countries in the region turning this potential conflict into World War 3.
 Since the Obama administration, the Sunni Arab countries led by Saudi Arabia have been improving bilateral relations with Israel in an effort to build an alliance against Iran.
 However, the Biden Administrations poor relationships with traditional Arab partners like Saudi Arabia and the United Arab Emirates have caused the Saudis and its Gulf allies to pursue a detante with Iran.
 Depending on U.S. foreign policy at the time, Israel could be on its own with the Arab World coalescing behind Iran.

-Should World War 3 erupt in East Asia, because of China’s ambitions towards Taiwan then the United States and our allies in Asia – Japan, South Korea, Australia, and Philippines would potentially be involved.
+Should World War 3 erupt in East Asia, because of China’s ambitions towards Taiwan then the United States and our allies in Asia – Japan, South Korea, Australia, and Philippines would find themselves potentially involved.
 North Korea, with its nuclear capabilities and volatile leadership, is another potential participant on the side of China.

 Places That Have Almost Started World War III in the Past